loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-summary.md

 ## Book list

-Here a list of books written or advised by the speakers I saw:
+Here a list of books written by the speakers I saw:
 - [Platform Strategy](https://architectelevator.com/book/platformstrategy/), Gregor Hohpe
 - [Mastering API Architecture](https://www.oreilly.com/library/view/mastering-api-architecture/9781492090625/), James Gough
-- [The Design of Web APIs](https://www.oreilly.com/library/view/the-design-of/9781617295102/), Arnaud Lauret - Wait for the second edition to come.
+- [The Design of Web APIs](https://www.oreilly.com/library/view/the-design-of/9781617295102/), Arnaud Lauret - Wait for the upcoming second edition.
 - [Hands-On APIs for AI and Data Science](https://www.oreilly.com/library/view/hands-on-apis-for/9781098164409/), Rayan Day to be released March 2025
 - [Design and Build Great Web APIS](https://learning.oreilly.com/library/view/design-and-build/9781680508123/), Mike Amundsen
 - [RESTful Web API Patterns and Practices Cookbook](https://www.oreilly.com/library/view/restful-web-api/9781098106737/), Mike Amundsen

 ## Companies that were there

-This is not a complete list, but more the one that I want to take a look at
+This is not a complete list, but rather the ones I want to take a look at.

 - https://bump.sh/ - API doc platform for tech writers & engineers.
 - https://platform.sh/ - Deliver your applications faster, at scale